BrainBehaviour/Experiment_Code/PsychoPy/EmoStroop/README.txt

-This is an n-back task.
-The n-back task presents stimuli sequentially and require you to decide if the current stimulus is the same as one presented n-numbers previous (or back).

-There are two parts, a 0-back task, and a 2-back task.

-For the 0-back you will indicate if the current number on the screen matches a defined target.

-Press SPACE if it's a target match.

-For the 2-back you will indicate if the current number matches the number presented 2 places previous (e.g.  4 6 4 8 9 8 3 1 shows that '4' and '8' are matches in this sequence).

-Press SPACE if the current NUMBER is the same a 2 places previous.

 * Stimuli developed from the female ANEW dataset, Bradley, M.M., & Lang, P.J.
 (1999).
 Affective norms for English words (ANEW): Instruction manual and affective ratings.
 Technical Report C-1, The Center for Research in Psychophysiology, University of Florida. .